National Sports Emmy Award winner. Worked in sports television for over 20 years, gigs included anchoring, producing and managing.

 In addition to television work, has been a freelance sportswriter since 1997.

 Back page columnist for Minnesota Score Magazine since 2002.

 Bleacher Report Featured Columnist and Game Day Correspondent since 2011.

 Contributor to Sports/Pop Culture website Mediumhappy.com since 2012.

-Grew up in Minneapolis, played football, hockey and baseball in high school, then played football at the University of St. Thomas.
+Grew up in Minneapolis, played football, hockey and baseball in high school, then played running back at the University of St. Thomas.

 Can be reached at firstname.lastname@example.org